 But Norwegian has even bigger plans for the future.
-The airline has over 250 aircraft on order with American aircraft manufacturer Boeing and in 2017 plans to take delivery of 32 new planes.
-A slew of new routes have already been announced this year and expect yet more destinations to be added to their route network as Norwegian continues to expand.
+The airline has over 250 aircraft on order with American aircraft manufacturer Boeing and in 2017 the airline took delivery of 32 new planes.
+A slew of new routes were announced in the last 12-months, including new European and U.S. cities as well as Buenos Aires and Singapore.

-And to fuel that growth, the airline is in the midst of a huge recruitment campaign – there are plans to hire over 2,000 new employees this year alone.
+And to fuel that growth, the airline is in the midst of a huge recruitment campaign – Over 2,000 new employees were hired in 2017 and yet more will follow in 2018.
 So what’s it like to work at Norwegian as cabin crew?
 We’ve got the details to see if it makes financial sense for you.

 Your Salary Depends On Your Base